spraveenitpro/hd-quiz-bitcoin-rewards/README.md

 - **Feedback and Iteration**: Using our self-hostedd surveys to gather post-deployment feedback collection for improvements.

 - **Additional Integrations**: Plans to include JoltzRewards API when they have Lightning Address functionality available.
-Researching additional integration that will allow our users to easily generate a Lightning Address.
+Researching additional integration that will allow our users to easily generate a Lightning Address